 What is God?
-In no particular order, Here are the most common, mainstream, Jewish ways of understanding monotheism:
+In no particular order, here are mainstream, Jewish ways of understanding monotheism.

 Sa’adiah Gaon, Maimonides, and other medieval rabbis taught that Biblical descriptions of God are metaphorical, and are not true in a literal sense.
 Every description of God, such as His actions, appearance, emotion, and speech, are by necessity imperfect metaphors, as God is beyond the capacity of the human mind to understand.

 The Jewish medieval philosophers developed the idea of approaching a knowledge of God through negative attributes.
 For example, we should not say that God exists in the usual sense of the term; all we can safely say is that God is not nonexistent.
 We should not say that God is wise, but we can say that God is not ignorant, i.e. in some way God has some properties of knowledge.
 We should not say that God is One, but we can state that there is no multiplicity in God’s being.